aquaright1/SonicAI/README.md

 # SonicAI

-This was made with GymRetro and NEAT python.
+This was made with GymRetro and NEAT python packages.

 Few things to keep in mind when using this repo